 Bangkok Seaview Restaurant

-Of course we did our homework thoroughly and when we reached the restaurant parking, which was full of Porsche and Lamborghinis, we knew we had to embark a longtail boat for a short and fun ride out of the khlong (canal) until we reach the seaside.
+Of course, we did our homework thoroughly and when we reached the restaurant parking, which was full of Porsche and Lamborghinis, we knew we had to embark on a longtail boat for a short and fun ride out of the Khlong (canal) until we reach the seaside.
 A round ticket costs 50 Baht and lasts about 20 minutes.

-Staff will walk you to a free table placed on a mat on the floor, and the next thing we noticed is how incredibly popular the restaurant it, especially considering the amount of restaurants easier to access we saw on the way… it’s packed!
+The staff will walk you to a free table placed on a mat on the floor, and the next thing we noticed is how incredibly popular the restaurant is, especially considering the number of restaurants easier to access we saw on the way… it’s packed!
 Bangkok Seaview Restaurant is famous for its crab, so we had to order some, even though we usually don’t order mud crab often, less sweet and harder to eat than the famous blue crab.
 But once we tried it, we understood why the place was famous for it, it was simply delicious.
 All the dishes were great: we had fried rice with crab, giant prawns, a whole fish but the highlight was without a doubt the huge black crabs.
-Just remember to bring lots of cash, prices are higher than normal. also because seafood is also a lot bigger than usual, and they don’t take credit card.
+Just remember to bring lots of cash, prices are higher than normal, seafood is also a lot bigger than usual, and they don’t take credit cards.

-But above all, I couldn’t stop looking around at the fantastic setting so unexpected near Bangkok and once the sun disappeared behind the hills, the sky treated us with some beautiful colors.
+But above all, I couldn’t stop looking around at the fantastic setting so unexpected near Bangkok and once the sun disappeared behind the hills, the sky treated us with some beautiful colours.